 Every pick is ranked by its sandwich-specific performance, not general cheese quality.
-We rank cheeses for many cooking situations across our practical cheese selection guides.
+Sandwiches expose sliceability, moisture, and heat behavior faster than most dishes.

 In This Article